BrockDSL/Introduction-to-ArcGIS-Online/Tutorial.md

     ![map interface](./Intro-to-AGOL-images/agol03.jpg)

-**NOTE: If the default viewer does not look like the above screenshot, you may have to click 'Open in map view' at the top right.**
+**NOTE: If the default viewer does not look like the above screenshot, you may have to click 'Open in new map viewer' at the top right.**